DevOpsDolapo/DevOps_Projects/PROJECT 7/ReadMe.md

 ## Implementing Load Balancers with Nginx

-This project is aimed at providing a deep understanding of how to distribute traffic efficiently across multiple servers, ensuring optimized performance and high availability for web applications.
+This project is aimed at providing a deep understanding of how to distribute traffic efficiently across multiple servers thus ensuring optimized performance and high availability for web applications.

 The project will be covering the following: